robin277t/10-pin-bowling-challenge/README.md

 ## To Run this App

-**- If in Javascript:**
-- npm install (assuming node is installed)
-- run with command 'node bowling.js'
-- to run tests use command 'jest --coverage'

-**- If in Ruby:**
+**- In Ruby:**
 - bundle install (assuming ruby is installed)
-- run with command 'ruby bowling.rb'
+- change into sub folder './ruby' and run with command 'ruby bowling.rb'
-- to run tests use command 'rspec'
+- to run tests use command 'rspec', again in sub-folder './ruby'

 ## Bowling — how does it work?